 In an interview, Dr. Euan Nisbet said that “methane is growing fastest over the Arctic and then over the tropics.”
 High methane readings in the Arctic, he explained, are largely due to the Siberian gas fields.
 The bulk of the rise in the last 10 years in the tropics is primarily from burning fossil fuels.
 This is in turn heating bogs and wetlands which are already a major source of methane.
 Dr. Nisbet said this is how the “warming is feeding the warming”.
 This is becoming a common phrase among researchers.

 The current research is pointing to man-made methane as the clear culprit underlying these impacts.
 Anthropogenic sources are exacerbating and speeding the natural response from the Arctic.
 In short, the current methane emergency is caused by human activities.
 This emergency is because of us, and it is up to us to curtail it.
 We can no longer stop it.
-But there is still some evidence that we might mitigate some of the worst outcomes if we cut emissions fast according to experts like Michael Mann, PhD.
-This discussion will unfold below as we take a look at the real methane issues versus the irrational fears.
+But there is still some evidence that we might mitigate some of the worst outcomes if we cut emissions fast according to experts like Michael Mann and James Hansen.
+This discussion will unfold as we take a look at methane fact versus the fiction.

 Arctic Methane: A Catastrophe in the Making